 So what does that tell me?
 That I would probably maintain a healthy weight and feel satisfied on a Survival Soup diet.
 Soup can be made from almost anything that you have available, from garden vegetables, to potatoes, to almost any meat or fish.
 And soup is absolutely perfect for the beans and rice we all have put up.
 Lots of seasonings for flavor and soups can and freeze well.

 Soups and stews can easily be made over a one burner camping stove, over a fire, or in a crockpot – my personal favorite.
 You can eat until you are full, no need to worry about portion sizes, and feed a lot more people with what may only feed two or three with the ingredients fixed other ways.
 And it is easy.

 And then there are the people who just don’t have an appetite and start losing weight as they age.
 Whether over weight or under weight, 6 small meals a day may be a way for you to get the appropriate amount of calories needed for proper weight maintenance.
 One tip my nutritionist friend did give me, “Forget Ensure and just by SlimFast – less expensive and it does the same thing if you look at the can.”

-Did you notice the picture at the top of this post?
-It is the Minnesota State Photograph “Grace”, I believe taken in 1917.
-This was taken long before there were caloric charts and obesity became an epidemic in our society.
 I sometimes wonder if we have forgotten the basics with all of our new knowledge.
-I ocassionally wonder if going back to what worked for generations would not be more healthful and satisfying than chips, cookies, cakes, and drive thru “Would you like to super size that?”
+I occasionally wonder if going back to what worked for generations would not be more healthful and satisfying than chips, cookies, cakes, and drive thru “Would you like to super size that?”